Professional Disc Golf Association

 disc golf.
 The PDGA is the global governing body of disc golf.
 The organization promotes the sport through tournament development, course development, rules and competitive standards, media and sponsor relations, and public education and outreach.

-As of September 1, 2025, the current PDGA Board of Directors consists of Board President Nate Heinold, Board Vice President Geoff Hungerford, and Directors Wilbur Wallis, Terhi Kytö, Theo Pozzy, Charlie Mead, and Matthew Rothstein.
+As of September 1, 2026, the current PDGA Board of Directors consists of President Conrad Damon, Vice President Terhi Kytö, Wilbur Wallis, Theo Pozzy, Charlie Mead, Matthew Rothstein, and Ben Shinn.

 Organizational structure

 The PDGA is a nonprofit corporation and federally-recognized 501(c)(4) with Professional-class and Amateur-class members who pay yearly dues to belong to the organization.

 Board of directors

 Strategic planning and oversight is handled by the Board of Directors, usually comprising seven Board members elected by the active PDGA membership from a pool of candidates who must themselves be PDGA members in good standing.
 Potential candidates submit materials to the Nominating Committee, who determine the candidates who will actually appear on the ballot.
 Board members serve three-year terms, and elections are staggered such that only two or three members of the Board are elected each year.
+In 2026, the members elected Conrad Damon to his second term on the Board and Ben Shinn to his first term on the Board.
 In 2025, the members elected Charlie Mead and Matthew Rothstein to their first terms on the Board.
-In 2024, the members re-elected Wilbur Wallis to his second term on the Board and elected Theo Pozzy and Terhi Kytö to their first terms on the Board.
-In 2023, the members re-elected Nate Heinold to his third term on the Board and elected Geoff Hungerford to his first full term after serving 30 months as an appointed replacement for Will Shusterick.
-Heinold and Hungerford's spots will be up for election in 2026.
+In 2024, the members elected Wilbur Wallis and Theo Pozzy to their second terms on the Board and Terhi Kytö to her first term on the Board.
+In 2027, Wallis, Pozzy, and Kytö's seats will be up for election, with Wallis and Pozzy term-limited.

 The Board votes to elect a presiding officer (the President of the Board) and a Vice President.
 The other Board members are Directors with no specific role.
 Board decisions require a quorum of four members, and most decisions are made by majority vote.

-The PDGA's corporate officers are the Executive Director, Doug Bjerkaas, the Senior Director of Operations, Tim Messer, and the Senior Director of Policy & Compliance, Mike Sullivan.
+The PDGA's corporate officers are the Executive Director, Doug Bjerkaas, the Senior Director of Business Operations, Steve Timko, and the Senior Director of Policy & Compliance, Mike Sullivan.